Common System Pump Startup Problems

 Discharge Piping – Take care to select or specify piping suitable for the discharge pressure.
 Discharge pipe size is not as critical as the suction pipe size.
 Matching the pipe size to the discharge connection size is sufficient.
 Keep in mind the practical minimum size of 1/2″ for pipe and 3/8″ for tubing.

-Calibration columns-Columns should be sized to allow at least a one-minute test.
+Calibration Columns- Size columns to allow at least a one-minute test.
 Lower capacity pumps may be better served by a two-minute test.
 Use a tall, thin column for ease and accuracy.

-Pressure Gauge – Gauge should be sized 30% to 50% larger than maximum expected pressure.
+Pressure Gauge – Choose gauge sizes 30% to 50% larger than maximum expected pressure.
 Caution-consider the relief valve pressure, not the operating pressure.
 Example: A 150-psi gauge would adequately serve a 100-psi injection service, however, a 100-psi application with a 150-psi relief valve would require a 250-psi gauge.

 Relief Valves – Size at 50 psi or 10% above the normal operating pressure.
 Use whichever figure is greater.
-Normally relief valve return is piped back to the tank.
-Transparent return tubing is preferred over hard pipe so that when the relief valve is opened fluid can be observed in the line.
+Most pipe the relief valve return back to the tank.
+Most also prefer transparent return tubing over hard pipe.
+That’s so that when the relief valve opens, you can observe fluid in the line.

-Back Pressure Valves – Valves should be set to provide a minimum of 50 psi.
+Back Pressure Valves – Set valves to provide a minimum of 50 psi.